Lifecycle marketing: a complete guide to navigating the customer journey

 How to engage customers at every stage

 Connecting with customers throughout their journey makes all the difference.
-Here’s how to engage them at each stage using both paid ads and your owned marketing channels—like email, SMS, and push notifications—with real-world examples to inspire you.
+Here’s how to engage them at each stage of the customer lifecycle using both paid ads and your owned marketing channels—like email, SMS, and push notifications—with real-world examples to inspire you.

 1. Awareness stage: get noticed and spark interest